radiantlogic-v8/documentation-ido/documentation/mcp-server/settingup-mcpserver.md

 #### 2.4 `get_identity_context`

-**Purpose.** Return the comprehensive context of an identity (the *person* view): HR attributes, manager and department, every account the person owns with their groups, permissions, and defects, plus identity level risks and defects.
+ Returns the comprehensive context of an identity (the *person* view): HR attributes, manager and department, every account the person owns with their groups, permissions, and defects, plus identity level risks and defects.

 | Input | Type | Required | Description |
 | --- | --- | --- | --- |
 | `identity_id` | string | yes | Unique identity identifier (from `fetch_identity_id`) |

 **Output structure.** See section [1.
-What Information the MCP Can Return](#1-what-information-the-mcp-can-return) for the field by field listing of `results.identity[0]`.
+What Information the MCP Can Return](#1-what-information-the-mcp-can-return) for a detailed breakdown of the fields in results.identity[0]. `results.identity[0]`.

 **Sample request**